NHOrus/srwq-compilation/episode-03.md

 "This fight isn't over UNTIL I SAY IT'S OVER!!!"

 The Head Vulcans rattle into the Wuerger's face, cracking one camera.
-Your left tonfa discarded to grab the leg, you reach out and pull on the Wuergers Cold Metal Sword.
+Your left tonfa discarded to grab the leg, you reach out and pull on the Wuerger's Cold Metal Sword.
 However, your yank on the hilt, even at full boost, fails to pull the blade out: It's locked into the arm assembly.

 Arado's scream of formless fury is almost as loud as yours.
 The cannon shells disintegrate your left hand and most of the forearm, and suddenly, with no grip, you're falling.